Written by Parker Baby Co.'s founder, Sam Huebner:

-Anyone who knows me knows that I love a good deal.
-Having twins opened so many deal opportunities, so many opportunities to save money!
+Anyone who knows me knows I love a good deal.
+Having twins opened so many opportunities to save money!

 Diapers are a costly necessity for babies.
 Some will argue that reusable diapers are the most frugal option, but we didn’t even consider it in anticipation of the craziness of being new parents.
 Here are a few tips to save money (and time!) on buying diapers.

 I’m an active user on SlickDeals.net.
 If you haven’t explored SlickDeals, I strongly recommend doing so.
 I also strongly recommend doing so with your wallet in another room.
 Buying something you don’t need, just because it's on sale, doesn’t save you any money.

 But you do need diapers, so it's smart to scan SlickDeals for diaper bargains.
 Always compare diaper sales on a cost per diaper basis.
 Don’t be afraid to ask questions on SlickDeals either; there are a lot of helpful members.